Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 LinkRest is an active project commissioned and open sourced by NHL under Apache 2.0 license.
 It was conceived specifically as the server-side counterpart to Ext JS, so it natively supports Ext JS rest proxy, including CRUD, grouping, sorting, filtering, and more.
 In this session, we'll review Ext JS protocol support.
 You'll also see extensions that allow the client to safely query the server for specific data and shape the response.
 We'll cover advanced features, including security, constraints, idempotent methods, and metadata service.
 We'll show demos and try to allow time for Q&A.

-Speaker: Rouslan Zenetl, Director of Application Development, National Hockey League
+Rouslan Zenetl, Director of Application Development at National Hockey League

 Being Productive with the New Sencha Fiddle